javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 We do two things:

 1. Add `db.onversionchange` listener after a successful opening, to close the old database.
 2. Add `openRequest.onblocked` listener to handle the case when an old connection wasn't closed.
-Normally, this doesn't happen if we close it in `db.onversionchange`.
+This doesn't happen if we close it in `db.onversionchange`.

-Alternatively, we can just do nothing in `db.onversionchange` and let the new connection be blocked with a proper message.
-That's up to us really.
+Alternatively, we can take time to close things gracefully in `db.onversionchange`, prompt the visitor to do something.
+The new connection will be blocked immediatelly after `db.onversionchange` finished without closing, but we can try to reopen it later.

+That's up to us, how we handle such version collision, it happens rarely, but we should at least have some handling for it, e.g. `onblocked` handler, so that our script doesn't just die silently.

 ## Object store